aiplanethub/genai-stack/documentation/components/vector-database/weaviate.md

 ### Weaviate

-In case of weaviate you would have to install weaviate with docker-compose and then use that component in the LLM Stack.
+In case of weaviate you would have to install weaviate with docker-compose and then use that component in the GenAI Stack.

 **Compulsory Arguments:**